-Site Studio Designer 11gR1 uses site assets to make the maintenance and upkeep of Web sites as efficient as possible.
-To best create a Web site in Site Studio, some design points should be remembered when planning the Web site and the site assets of the Web site.
+Oracle Site Studio Designer 11gR1 uses site assets to make the maintenance and upkeep of web sites as efficient as possible.
+To best create a web site in Oracle Site Studio, some design points should be remembered when planning the web site and the site assets of the web site.

 These are all important questions to ask before you begin.
 We cannot predict your particular needs, but we can suggest some key points that you should consider before developing your site:

-The information in this section is about the functionality introduced in Site Studio 10gR4, and does not apply to previous versions of Site Studio.
+The information in this section is about the functionality introduced in Oracle Site Studio 10gR4, and does not apply to previous versions of Oracle Site Studio.

-When creating a static Web site, just using pure HTML, little thought is typically required to planning the way the site flows.
-One of the major advantages that Site Studio offers the designer is reusability of the site assets.
-This does mean that the most involved, and most important, aspect of creating a Web site is planning the site.
-All of the aspects of the Web site should be considered, including where certain information will display (even if the specific information is not yet determined).
+When creating a static web site, just using pure HTML, little thought is typically required to planning the way the site flows.
+One of the major advantages that Oracle Site Studio offers the designer is reusability of the site assets.
+This does mean that the most involved, and most important, aspect of creating a web site is planning the site.
+All of the aspects of the web site should be considered, including where certain information will display (even if the specific information is not yet determined).

-It is important to understand that the more time spent on the planning process, the easier the Web site and the site assets are to create and manage.
-You might think that there is more time required to plan a managed Web site using Site Studio, but the result is much less time spent managing the assets.
+It is important to understand that the more time spent on the planning process, the easier the web site and the site assets are to create and manage.
+You might think that there is more time required to plan a managed web site using Oracle Site Studio, but the result is much less time spent managing the assets.